Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 2023-06-07T10:03:25.511815Z  INFO sov_demo_rollup: Requesting data for height 4 and prev_state_root 0xa96745d3184e54d098982daf44923d84c358800bd22c1864734ccb978027a670
 ```
 ### Sanity check
-* Run the test transaction command, which creates a token
+1. Run the test transaction command, which creates a token:
 ```
-make test-create-token
+$ make test-create-token
 ```
-* In the tab where the demo-rollup, is running, you should shortly (in a couple of seconds) see the transaction picked up
+In the tab where the demo-rollup is running, you should shortly see the transaction picked up:
 ```
 2023-06-07T10:05:10.431888Z  INFO jupiter::da_service: Fetching header at height=18...
 2023-06-07T10:05:20.493991Z  INFO sov_demo_rollup: Received 1 blobs